-- Minor children (under the age of 18) are considered household members.
-Earned income of minor children is not considered as part of total annual household income. - Minor children who are subject to shared custody agreements may be counted as household members if the minor child lives in the residence at least fifty percent (50%) of the time. - Temporarily absent family members are considered household members and their income is considered in calculation of household income, regardless of how much the temporarily absent family member contributes to the household. - Paid, non-related, live-in aides, whether paid by the family or through a social service program, are not considered household members.
-Income of live-in aides is not considered in the calculation of household income.
+CDBG-MIT Program Guidelines CEWRI-CI Subprogram June 23, 2025 (V.3) Page 23 / 63 of how much the temporarily absent family member contributes to the household.

+- Paid, non-related, live-in aides, whether paid by the family or through a social service program, are not considered household members.
+The income of livein aides is not considered in the calculation of household income.
 Related persons do not qualify as live-in aides. - Permanently absent family members, such as a spouse who resides permanently in a nursing home, may be considered a household member, at the discretion of the head of household/program applicant.
 If the head of household opts to include a permanently absent family member in the household, the income of the permanently absent household member will be counted in the calculation of annual household income.
-If the head of household chooses not to include the permanently absent family member as part of the household, the income of the permanently absent family member will not be considered in the calculation of annual household income.
+If the head of household chooses not to include the permanently absent family member as part of the household, the income of the permanently absent family member will not be considered in the calculation of the annual household income.